kicaj29/Kubernetes/helm/readme.md

 ...
 ```

-It means that after installing this chart it will not work.
+It means that after installing this chart will not work.
 This problem is solved in chart 6.

 ```
 PS D:\GitHub\kicaj29\Kubernetes\helm\charts\chart5-customizing-charts\chart> helm install demoguestbook guestbook